Intimate, 1-star Michelin yakitori spot w/ expertly grilled chicken skewers & refined ambiance. Highly recommended for authentic Japanese.

 Important Note

-Some patrons have noted that the a la carte skewers can be expensive, and there have been criticisms regarding the restaurant's service fee and how tax is calculated on it.
+Some diners find the a la carte skewers to be quite expensive, and there have been criticisms regarding the restaurant's handling of service fees and tax calculation.

 Positive"The commenter confirmed that the full dinner took about an hour and a half.
 They also mentioned that the service was excellent and that diners are not rushed, allowing for a leisurely experience."